 There are other causes of anemia besides poor diet.
 Low immunity, mineral deficiency, pregnancy, rapid growth in childhood, lupus, blood loss, parasites, excessive menstruation, infection, some hereditary conditions, thyroid disease, lead toxicity, and alcoholism are directly related to many cases of anemia.
 The frequent use of aspirin, ibuprofen, or other non-steroid anti-inflammatory drugs may also cause anemia.

 Green drinks and aloe-vera juice are two herbal remedies for anemia.
-Iron enhancing herbs include yellow dock, red raspberry leaf, gentian, yellowroot, turmeric, mullein, nettle, parsley, ginseng, watercress, and dandelion.
+Iron enhancing herbs include yellow dock, red raspberry or wild blackberry leaf, gentian, yellowroot, turmeric, mullein, nettle, parsley, ginseng, watercress, and dandelion.
 Many times beet root powder, beet juice, bee pollen, and kelp powder can help.

 Anemic individuals should avoid all pesticides and fluorescent lighting.
 Minimizing exposure to lead and other toxic metals such as aluminum, cadmium and mercury is also important.

 Foods and supplements that prevent iron absorption include almonds, cashews, chocolate, kale, rhubarb, sorrel, spinach, Swiss chard, calcium, vitamin E, and zinc.
 Avoid in cases of iron deficient anemia.
 Antacids also inhibit iron absorption and should be taken with caution.

-*Iron is extremely toxic in large quantities (see iron overload disease).
-Do not take theraputic amounts of ginseng or goldenseal when pregnant.
+* Iron can be toxic in large quantities (see iron overload disease).
+Do not take therapeutic amounts of ginseng or goldenseal when pregnant.
 Always consult with a healthcare professional before taking any herbal remedy or iron supplement.